 2. Inventories

 When developing HCBD inventories, it is important to consider the service lives of HCBD-containing articles and the timing of their placement on the market.
 While there have been diverse industrial uses for HCBD, it appears that it is not present in consumer articles, excluding agricultural pesticides.
 In addition, several industrial uses have been phased out at least 10-20 years ago.
 It is possible, however, that obsolete products and articles with long service-life still enter the waste stage.

+A guidance document for the development of HCBD inventories is available (UNEP 2017e).

 The first step that should be taken when developing HCBD inventories is the identification of the types of industries that may have been producing HCBD.
-Large quantities of HCBD are formed unintentionally in chlorinated solvents and magnesium production.
 It has also been used in the production of e.g. rubbers, elastomers, hydraulic and transformer fluids or agricultural pesticides.
 Inventories should, as appropriate, be based on information on:

 Production of HCBD within a country;